A Sobolev space theory for the Stochastic Partial Differential Equations with space-time non-local operators

 Here, $W$ is a Brownian motion, and the operator $-A$ is assumed to admit a bounded $H^{\infty}$-calculus of angle less than $\pi/2$ on $L_p$, where $p\geq 2$.
 The result of \cite{Veraar2008,Veraar2012,Veraar} certainly generalizes Krylov's result \cite{kry99analytic,Krylov 1996} as one can take $A=\Delta$.
 The method based on $H^{\infty}$-calculus is also used in \cite{desch2013maximal} for the study of the mild solution to the integral equation

 where the generator $A$ is supposed to satisfy the assumption described above.
-Comparing \eqref{eqn 4.29.1} and \eqref{eqn 03.02.18:23}, one notices that a different proof of (at least parts of) our results can be obtained if one proves that $-\phi(\Delta)$ admits appropriate functional calculus described above.
-We believe that this problem (if possible) is not trivial and yet to be answered.
-Probably some stronger assumptions on $\phi$ might be needed.

-We also remark that a non-linear version of equation \eqref{eqn 03.02.18:23} is studied recently in \cite{roeckner} with $A(U)$ in place of $AU$ in the Hilbert space setting, that is, the Gelfand tripple setting.
+We also remark that a non-linear version of equation \eqref{eqn 03.02.18:23} is studied recently in \cite{roeckner} with $A(U)$ in place of $AU$ in the Hilbert space setting, that is, the Gelfand triple setting.
 Also see \cite{chen2015fractional} for a Hilbert space theory of SPDEs having time non-local operator and the second-order spatial operators with measurable coefficients.

+As is expected, our results for non-linear equations are proved based on those for the corresponding linear equations and certain fixed point argument.
+To handle linear equations, we use both analytic approach and the one based on $H^{\infty}$-calculus.
+First, speaking of Krylov's analytic approach, we control the sharp functions of solutions and their fractional derivatives in terms of free terms.
+In other words, we prove a generalization of \eqref{eqn 4.30.11}.
+This approach is elementary, however the extension to general equations involves quite non-trivial computations.
+Moreover, for a technical reason, this approach is carried out under the condition

+where $\delta_0\in (0,1]$ and $c>0$.
+Regarding the second approach based on $H^{\infty}$-calculus, we check that $\phi(\Delta)$ admits the bounded $H^{\infty}$-calculus on $L_p(\bR^d)$ of angle zero.
+The second approach works without condition \eqref{e} but it relies on abstract operator theory.